Author: James Rouse, N.D.

 Controlled breathing techniques can help ease a panic attack.
 When an attack strikes, try this breathing exercise: Inhale slowly to a count of four, wait four counts, exhale slowly to a count of four, wait another four counts, then repeat the cycle until the attack passes.

-Consult your doctor before using any health treatment — including herbal supplements and natural remedies — and tell your doctor if you have a serious medical condition or are taking any medications.
+Consult your doctor before using any panic attack natural treatment or other health treatment — including herbal supplements and natural remedies — and tell your doctor if you have a serious medical condition or are taking any medications.
 The information presented here is for educational purposes only and is in no way intended as substitute for medical counseling.